ImpactDesigns/stedmandesigns.io/content/projects/vschool-lotus-design-system/index.md

 ---
-id: 2
+id: 5
-title: Project two
+title: VSchool - Lotus Design System
-date: "2023-05-02"
+date: "2019-08-02"
-description: This was a project for a hackathon put on by Fall-In and Operation Code.
+description: Developed the component library and implemented components across website and marketing pages.
 category: Dev
 featuredImage: './new-profile-pic.jpg'
-path: /project-two
+path: /vschool-lotus-design-system
 ---

+# Title for Lotus

 This is my first post on my new fake blog!
 How exciting!